Table of Contents

 Sitting on a ration box outside, tired but happy, I could look at all the mountains ahead, while waiting for the inside man to cook dinner.
 To cap the end of a memorable day, we went out after our meal to watch a total eclipse of the sun.
 The moon moved over the sun's disc and when the sun was totally covered, the sun's corona was visible for a few minutes.
 The dogs all raised their heads and started to bay in unison, with their haunting moan.

-Many sledgers will have such Dog-Day memories of 10, 20, 30 and even
+Many sledgers will have such Dog-Day memories of 10, 20,

 40 years ago.
 But it all seems like yesterday.